Gao Jianli: Revenge for Jing Ke

 But the assassination was not successful, and Jing Ke was killed.
-After Jing Ke got killed during his assassination attempt on Qin Shi Huang, Gao changed his name and became an assistant in a wine shop, fearing reprisals from Qin Shi Huang.
+After Jing Ke was killed during his assassination attempt on Qin Shi Huang, Gao changed his name and became an assistant in a wine shop, fearing reprisals from Qin Shi Huang.

 Gao Jianli's skill as a zhu player eventually came to the attention of the owner of the wine shop.
 Qin Shi Huang heard about Gao's ability and summoned Gao to play for him.
 When Gao's identity was eventually revealed, Qin Shi Huang, who loved music, pardoned Gao and kept him as a palace musician, but had him blinded to prevent any potential assassination attempts.

 After a few performances Qin Shi Huang had relaxed his vigilance.
-Sensing the change, Gao secretly hid pieces of lead in his zhu, and attempted to bash dead the Emperor with the heavy metals-weighed instrument when he got an opportunity.
-He failed the attempt due to his blindness (the reason that the Emperor wanted him blinded in the first place) and was subsequently executed.
+Sensing the change, Gao secretly hid pieces of lead in his zhu, and attempted to beat the Emperor to death with the heavy, weighted instrument when he got an opportunity.
+He failed in his attempt due to his blindness (the reason that the Emperor wanted him blinded in the first place) and was subsequently executed.

 Legacy

 Many scholars and authors in China prasised Gao Jianli for his determination to avenge his country and his friendship with Jing Ke.
-Ruan Yu (?-212) wrote a poem for Jing and Gao:
+Ruan Yu (?–212) wrote a poem for Jing and Gao: